GangstaEarLobe/gmod-thruster-calculator/README.md

 >) Enter [1] if thruster(s) have no-gravity, or [0] if not.<br>
 >)>

 You must enter '1' if the thruster(s) you are going to be using to create this desired effect have "no gravity" or are not affected by gravity.
 Or, you must enter '0' if the thrusters are affected by gravity.
-Once you make your choice, then the next section is displayed:
+Once you make your choice, the next section is displayed:

 >) Enter total weight load (does not include the lift thruster(s) weight).<br>
 >)>

 Here you must enter the total weight of the object that you are trying to "lift."
-This total weight must **NOT** include the weight of the thruster(s) and any objects that are not affected by gravity, as to not interfere with the design of the formula and the choices thus far made.
+This total weight must **NOT** include the weight of the thruster(s) and any objects that are not affected by gravity, as to not interfere with the design of the formula and the choices made thus far.
 Once this is done, the final section is displayed:

 >) Total thrust needed: